Rick Wakeman: Other activities

-In the 1970s, Wakeman met Queen Elizabeth The Queen Mother and bought Tropical Saint, a racehorse that belonged to her.
+In the 1970s, Wakeman met Queen Elizabeth the Queen Mother and bought Tropical Saint, a racehorse that belonged to her.
 After it died, he bought Balinloning, a small horse that he had in care for a year and entered in races.

-In 1977, Wakeman was one of several musicians, along with Peter Frampton, Mick Jagger, and Paul Simon, who were part of the ownership group of the Philadelphia Fury, a new American soccer team to compete in the North American Soccer League.
+In 1977, Wakeman was one of several musicians, along with Peter Frampton, Mick Jagger, and Paul Simon, who were part of the ownership group of the Philadelphia Fury, a new football team to compete in the North American Soccer League.
 The team split in 1980.
-Wakeman is a lifelong supporter of Brentford F.C. and in 1979, was a director of the team for one year.
+Wakeman is a supporter of Brentford F.C. and in 1979, was a director of the team for one year.
 In 1983, he became chairman of Camberley Town F.C. while he was living there.
 He quit in 1987 due to his busy work schedule, but remained active as an honorary vice-president.
 Wakeman is also a supporter of Manchester City F.C.

+In 1977, media reports identified Wakeman as one of several artists at A&M Records who allegedly threatened to leave if it signed the controversial punk band the Sex Pistols.
+Wakeman denied the claims, calling it a publicity stunt by A&M to justify terminating the band's contract, and clarified that he was instrumental in securing a deal for the American punk group the Tubes; upon seeing them perform, Wakeman recommended them to George Daly, advising him to contact A&M executive Kip Cohen, who subsequently signed them to A&M.

 In a 2010 interview, Wakeman was critical of Wikipedia, saying it has too many inaccuracies and mistakes, and that he would love to see it "closed down".

 In June 2017 he was the castaway for the BBC Radio 4 programme Desert Island Discs.
 His favourite piece was Giuseppe Verdi's Anvil Chorus and his book choice was Principles of Orchestration by Nikolai Rimsky-Korsakov, which his orchestration professor at the Royal College had introduced to him.